openzomboid/pzlsm/README.md

   log [args]              Looks for string 1 in log files.
 Chat logs excluded from search.
-                          Using the optional parameter 2, you can specify the name of the log file to search. сlog [args]             Looks for string 1 in current log files.
-Chat logs excluded from search.
                           Using the optional parameter 2, you can specify the name of the log file to search. sql [args]              Executes query 1 to the Project Zomboid database and displays result. vehicles                Prints vehicles coordinates. restore_players [args]  Replaces players.db database from backup.